-Opals are found in different countries around the world, including Australia, Ethiopia, Mexico, Brazil and more.
-Each country's opals have different varieties and appearances.
-Over time, the availability of opals has declined in certain countries over time due to depleted mining sources, leading to a scarcity of natural opals and a subsequent rise in their value.
-Among all opal-producing nations, Australia stands as the dominant player, commanding more than 95% of the global opal market.
+Opals are found in various countries around the world, including Australia, Ethiopia, Mexico, Brazil, and more.
+Each region produces opals with unique varieties and appearances.
+Over time, the availability of natural opals has declined in some countries due to depleted mining sources, leading to a scarcity of these gemstones and a rise in their value.
+Among opal-producing nations, Australia dominates the global market, accounting for more than 95% of the world's opal supply.

 Opals from Australia